jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 hashtag A and hashtag B are both used 100 times, and their associated videos are both view 1000 times. hashtag A is "#tstheerastour", and hashtag B is "#swifttok", both are std::string objects.
 Then, "#swifttok" will be the winner, because "#swifttok" is smaller than "#tstheerastour".

+Some differences between the expected output file and what TikTok actually shows:

+- For the videos, we do not show the video, but we just print the coverUrl and the webVideoUrl of the video.
+- For trending hashtags, we also print the usage count - as this is used to rank the hashtags, showing this will help you to diagnose potential problems.
+- For view counts, which can be a very very large number, we use the raw numbers, whereas TikTok uses the more readable format. i.e., we may print *1200000000 views*, whereas TikTok would just print *1.2B views*.

 2. when users run this command:

 ```console